bdefig/easy-reader/README.md

 ### Documents

 ### Reader
+- [ ] Fit heading text to available size (use React-FitText)
 - [ ] Jump to location

 ### Admin
 - [ ] Admin portal
     - [ ] Add books
     - [ ] Edit books

+### General Code Stuff
+- [ ] When requesting resources (in thunks), make sure to turn isFetching to false if there's an error